sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ## VM to VM communication in VNET example

-The following is an example of VM to VM communication in VNET.

-(from Prince's SONiC-DASH HLD docunent)

-The following code snippet defines the values for VNET, ENI, routing types, match/action tables, and routing tables.
+The configuration example shown below defines the values for VNET, ENI, routing types, match/action tables, and routing tables.

+### Configuration example

 ```